A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 When you drink herbal teas with the knowledge of the right herb, at the right time, for the right purpose.

-It helps you choose the correct blend for your body’s specific needs; a simple, comforting beverage becomes a complete wellness ritual in itself.
+It helps you pick the right blend for your body’s needs.
+A simple, comforting drink becomes a full wellness ritual.

 1.3.
 Purpose of the guide and what readers can expect to learn:

-In this ultimate guide to herbal tea types and their benefits, we explore the different ways that herbal teas are brewed, myths and misconceptions that follow them, & why herbal teas are more than just beverages.
+In this simple guide to herbal tea types and benefits, we explore how people brew herbal teas.
+We also cover common myths and misconceptions about them.
+You will learn why herbal teas are more than just drinks.

 How to decide on the right one, and when is the right time to drink them so that you can sip with intention and not just habit.